JohnjiRomanji/Endless-Ladder/README.md

 # Endless-Ladder

-An (definetly not absolutely useless) endless scrolling website!
+A (definetly not absolutely useless 👀) endless scrolling website!

 The website incluides a score counter for the amount of little taunting people you ahve crossed and the amount you have scrolled.